drivendataorg/nbautoexport/docs/docs/cleaning.md

 Are you sure you want to delete these files? [y/N]: █
 ```

-At this point, you can enter `y` to continue with the deletion or `N` to cancel the deletion.
-There is also a `--dry-run` flag to automatically exit at this point without prompting to continue with deletion.
+At this point, you can enter `y` to continue with the deletion or `n` to cancel the deletion.
+Alternatively, you can run the `clean` command with the `--dry-run` flag which will automatically exit at this point without performing any file deletion.

 ## How it works